RJDNet/StopWatch/README.md

 # Stopwatch Mania

-Instantiate many stopwatches at the same time and run timers, filter by running or not.
+Instantiate many stopwatches at the same time, run individual timers, and filter by running or not.

-More of a technical project showing good practices for React optimization around re-rendering, project structure, redux, testing and BEM naming methodology for SASS (CSS).
+More of a technical project showing good practices for React optimization around re-rendering, project structure, redux, testing, and BEM naming methodology for SASS (CSS).

 ## Description